 When you think pre-rut you can only think one thing, sparring and fighting.
 As the daylight changes and the hunting season progresses further into October a buck’s testosterone level heightens.
 During this time bucks begin to perform light sparring matches.
 These grow into intense dominance displays and matches as the intolerance and testosterone levels rise.
 As November arrives, placing out a deer decoy and using a rattle call to imitate a fight, and even using grunts and snort-wheeze calls can fire up a mature buck from quite a distance.
 While the audio and visuals may appear in tune with the rattling, calling, and deer decoy, a mature buck is still looking for one factor of realism to your setup…scent!

 Deer Scent Strategy: Add Realism to a Decoy

 The scent of a buck about to fight should be present as the challenging buck will be sure to walk downwind to identify and judge his aggressor.
 Adding deer scent that relates to a mature buck is key.

 Deer Scents To Use:

 Just buck urine won’t do, with the powerful nose of a whitetail, the buck should catch onto the most potent and “smelliest” scent of all…the tarsal.
-Adding Code Blue’s Whitetail Tarsal Gland Gel to your decoy will be the final piece of realism needed to fool a mature buck into making a mistake.
+Adding Bone Collector’s Signpost Whitetail Pre-orbital Gland Attractant to your decoy will be the final piece of realism needed to fool a mature buck into making a mistake.